aslushnikov/ftree/README.md

 As you might already read, the tree is in the shape of the sun.

-- It starts from the first known ancestor from the center.
+- It starts from the first known ancestor from the center
-- On the background of the ancestor is a map which represents the region from where was the ancestor.
+- On the background of the ancestor is a map which represents the region from where was the ancestor
-- Male, female, child, deceased are in different colors.
+- Male, female, child, deceased are in different colors
-- In addition to a name, the birth date and death date is displayed.
+- In addition to a name, the birth date and death date is displayed
-- The tree supports several wives.
+- The tree supports several wives

 The user interaction inspiration of the tree was from Google Maps.
 A user should use a scroll to zoom in/out and drag & drop to move around.